moursalinme/hishabi-api/README.md

 Hishab Rakhun is your financial companion on the path to financial clarity and control.
 By simplifying complex financial tracking, we empower you to make informed decisions, understand your spending patterns, and take charge of your financial future.

 Whether you're a student managing a tight budget, a freelancer tracking irregular income, or a professional looking to optimize your finances, Hishab Rakhun adapts to your unique financial journey.
-Every transaction tells a story, and we're here to help you read it clearly.

-**Start your financial transformation today.
-Track, understand, and grow with Hishab Rakhun.**